-Each student submitting a signed request will receive a copy of his permanent record at no charge.
+Students who submit a signed request will receive a copy of their permanent record at no charge.
 Additional copies sent to someone other than the student are also free of charge.
 The Records Office will not issue any transcripts of a student's record for any student whose account is not paid in full.